Clinical-Support-Systems/trxmd/README.md

   <p>TrxMD is integrated with CabMD&#174;, Ontario's premium OHIP-billing platform.
 For users of CabMD&#174; you can easily access your patients.
 MendMD can be used without CabMD&#174;, if you prefer but why not take the opportunity to simplify your OHIP billing as well?</p>
   <h2>Evidence Based SNOMED CT Integration</h2>
   <p>We've built our system on the international SNOMED CT classification for managing patients and through innovative means, we're turning knowledge management into a standard process.
 We make it easier to manage your patients.
 Our goal is to deliver a simple, intuitive experience that allows you to access your patient data in one place and effectively communicate with patients and others within the circle of care.</p>
+  <h2>Best Possible Medication History (BPMH)</h2>
+  <p>The Best Possible Medication History (BPMH) provides an accurate and up-to-date list of a patient’s prescription medications by compiling data directly from the Digital Health Drug Repository (DHDR).
+This list includes recent dispensations from Ontario pharmacies and serves as a foundation for safe and informed clinical care.</p>
+<h2>Medication Reconciliation</h2>

+<p>Medication reconciliation allows clinicians to download a patient’s medication data from the DHDR and manually review it for accuracy.
+By comparing the DHDR record against their clinical knowledge and the patient's current treatment plan, providers can verify the integrity of the medication list, identify discrepancies, and ensure appropriate follow-up.</p>
 </div>

 <hr/>